BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-08-12-gophercon-uk-london-2023.md

 10. **Test Automation:** Automate tests in CI pipelines to maintain consistent quality.
 11. **Code Coverage:** Use `-cover` flag to monitor and improve test coverage.

+Coming from PHP, I never thought about parallelism or Benchmarks while writing tests on a daily basis.
+All of these testing principles will help me and hopefully my team (when they would have read this post!) to write test the "Go way".

 ## Conclusion
 In closing, my journey through GopherCon UK 2023 has been as exciting as tiring for my first Golang Conference.
 I thank a lot Bedrock for affording me the opportunity to partake in this experience.
-Participating to this event helped me to dive deeper into the world of Go and will enhance my professional growth.
+Participating in this event helped me to dive deeper into the world of Go and will enhance my professional growth.

 To the organizers of GopherCon UK 2023, your planning and dedication have resulted in a seamless event.
 Every aspect has been orchestrated to perfection.
 Congrats to you !
 Also, thanks to the sponsors, for continuing to take part in these events during financially hard times.

 As I return to my daily routine armed with the knowledge gained, I am excited to share these learnings with my colleagues and hope to contribute even more effectively to my team.
-GopherCon UK 2023 has not only expanded my knowledge but has also strenghen my enthusiasm for Go.
+GopherCon UK 2023 has not only expanded my knowledge but has also strengthened my enthusiasm for Go.

 GopherCon UK 2024, hopefully, here I come (with other of my colleagues) !
 Cheers!